 Steward’s narrative Twenty-Two Years a Slave and Forty Years a Freeman (1857) is mostly about his life in freedom, with only the first third telling the story of his years in slavery.
-The book is similar to other black memoirs of the time in describing racial segregation, economic exploitation, and racist violence.
+The book is similar to other Black-authored memoirs of the time in describing racial segregation, economic exploitation, and racist violence.

 Steward’s account combines his personal development with that of the Wilberforce colony.
 His philanthropic and political agenda differed from the financial motives of many other settlers.
-Being appointed as a township clerk, a respected public office, made him feel that the Canadian government recognized the value and abilities of African Canadians.
+Being appointed as a township clerk, a respected public office, made him feel that the Canadian government recognized (though with limitations) the value and abilities of African Canadians.

 There are several editions of Steward’s narrative.
 A scholarly edition is this one:

 - Steward, Austin.
 Twenty-Two Years a Slave and Forty Years a Freeman.
 1857.
 Mineola, NY: Dover Publications, 2004.

 An online edition accessible for free is this one:

 - Steward, Austin.
 Twenty-Two Years a Slave, and Forty Years a Freeman; Embracing a Correspondence of Several Years, While President of Wilberforce Colony, London, Canada West.
 Rochester, NY: William Alling, 1857.
 Documenting the American South (DocSouth).
 Charlotte, NC: University of North Carolina, 1997.
 Steward_22_Years_a_Slave

 - Andrews, William L. To Tell a Free Story: The First Century of African American Autobiography.
 Urbana: University of Illinois Press, 1986.